BACK

 • Transfusions to receive extra red blood cells and platelets, if you need them

-• If you are, or might be pregnant.
+• You are, or could be pregnant.

-During the week before surgery:
+• During the week before your or your child’s surgery:

 On the day of surgery: